Page highlights

 In 2021–22, for people aged 45 and over, minimal trauma hip fracture hospitalisations:

-• increased steeply with age (10 per 100,000 population aged 45–49, compared with 2,200 per 100,000 population aged 85 and over)
+• increased substantially with increasing age (10 hospitalisations per 100,000 population aged 45–49, compared with 2,200 hospitalisations per 100,000 population aged 85 and over)

-• were 1.8 times more common among females compared with males (350 and 190 per 100,000 population aged 45 and over, respectively) (Figure 12).
+• were 1.8 times more common among females compared with males (350 and 190 hospitalisations per 100,000 population, respectively) (Figure 8).

 Trends over time

-• the rate peaked in 2017–18 at 300 hospitalisations per 100,000 population and decreased consistently thereafter, which may reflect measures to reduce risk factors and prevent falls among the at-risk population (RACGP 2018)
+Between 2015–16 and 2021–22, the minimal trauma hip fracture hospitalisation rate for people aged 45 and over increased to a high of 300 hospitalisations per 100,000 population in 2017–18 and decreased consistently thereafter.
+This pattern may reflect measures implemented over time to reduce risk factors and prevent falls among the at-risk population (RACGP 2018).

 Using linked data to monitor hip fracture care pathways

-Linked data can provide a more complete picture of patient outcomes following a hip fracture and allows for the count of people rather than separations.
-This avoids double counting due to hospital transfers or changes in care type.
-Analysis of linked hospitals, death and residential aged care data found that among people aged 45 and over:
+Linked data can provide a more complete picture of patient outcomes following a hip fracture and allows for counts of people to be presented rather than separations.
+It also avoids double counting due to hospital transfers or changes in care type.
+Findings from a recent linked data report on hip fractures are provided in Box 1.

-• there were around 16,300 to 17,100 first hip fracture patients each year, with a total of 67,200 first hip fracture patients between July 2013 and June 2017.
-While the number of hip fractures increased in each year of the reference period, the rate of first hip fractures declined slightly
+• there were around 16,300 to 17,100 first hip fracture patients each year, with a total of 67,200 first hip fracture patients between July 2013 and June 2017

 • less than half of first hip fracture patients (43%) who were alive one year after their hip fracture had at least one prescription dispensed for an osteoporosis-related medication in the year after their hip fracture